mediacms-io/mediacms/docs/admins_docs.md

 ## 1. Welcome
 This page is created for MediaCMS administrators that are responsible for setting up the software, maintaining it and making modifications.

-## 2. Server Installation
+## 2. Single-Server Installation

-The core dependencies are Python3, Django3, Celery, PostgreSQL, Redis, ffmpeg.
+The core dependencies are Python3, Django, Celery, PostgreSQL, Redis, and ffmpeg.
 Any system that can have these dependencies installed, can run MediaCMS.
-But we strongly suggest installing on Linux Ubuntu (tested on versions 20, 22).
+But it's strongly suggested to Linux Ubuntu (tested on versions 20, 22, and 24).

 ## Easy Install
-Easy install is intended for fresh Ubuntu Server 20/22/24 installations, and requires just a single command:
+Easy install is the recommended way to do a new installation, and is intended for fresh Ubuntu Server 20/22/24 installations.

+It requires just a single command:
 ```bash
 sudo su -c "bash <(wget -qO- https://github.com/mediacms-io/mediacms/raw/refs/heads/main/easy-install.sh)" root
 ```